eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

   sequence number without being received and there is no enough resources for all of them because |max_samples-api| was reached.

-* |REJECTED_BY_INSTANCES_LIMIT| specifies the samples were rejected because there is no enough resources to allocate their instances.
+* |REJECTED_BY_INSTANCES_LIMIT| specifies that the samples were rejected because there were not enough resources to allocate the samples' instances.
-  This situation occurs at DDS layer, in the DataReader's history, when it should reserve resources for new instances but the history's resources reach |max_instances-api|.
+  This situation, which arises in the DDS layer, more precisely in the in the :class:`DataReader`'s history, occurs when the sample corresponds to a new instance for which the middleware should reserve resources but the history's number of instances has already reached |max_instances-api|.

-* |REJECTED_BY_SAMPLES_PER_INSTANCE_LIMIT| specifies the samples were rejected because there is no enough resources in their instance to stored them.
+* |REJECTED_BY_SAMPLES_PER_INSTANCE_LIMIT| specifies that the samples were rejected because there were not enough resources within their instance to stored them.
-  This situation occurs at DDS layer, in the DataReader's history, when it is configured with |KEEP_ALL_HISTORY_QOS-api|
+  This situation, which arises in the DDS layer, more precisely in the :class:`DataReader`'s history, occurs when the :class:`DataReader` is configured with |KEEP_ALL_HISTORY_QOS-api|
-  and the instance's resources reach |max_samples_per_instance-api|.
+  and the instance's number of samples has reached |max_samples_per_instance-api|.

 .. _dds_layer_core_status_subscriptionMatchedStatus: